 You see, just because I can’t hike the Swiss Alps or ramble the beaches of Tofino or ramble the coasts of Great Britain, there’s no earthly reason I can’t get my dose of nature hot spots from around the world.
 My go-to-fix?
 Live web cams.
 As a longtime hiker who’s lost without his regular nature fix, I’m using modern technology to plant me in some of the most scenic and wonderful outdoor spots on the planet.

-Here are 10 nature-themed web cam views for outdoorsy folk:
+10 nature-themed web cam views for outdoorsy types

 What you’ll see: The camera is fixed on the tiny fishing village of Henningsvær (population: 500), spread over several small inlets in Norway’s Lofoten archipelago.
 Henningsvær is sometimes called the “Venice of Lofoten.”
 It’s an ideal base for hikers and those keen on fishing.